-A rare alignment between Earth, Venus and the Sun allowed astronomers of the 17th and 18th century to calculate for the first time the precise distance of the Earth from the Sun.
-Now, astronomers around the world are preparing for the next transit of Venus that will take place on 5 and 6 June, 2012, a phenomenon that will not be repeated for the next 105 years.
+A rare alignment between Earth, Venus, and the Sun allowed astronomers of the 17th and 18th centuries to calculate the precise distance of the Earth from the Sun for the first time.
+Now, astronomers around the world are preparing for the next transit of Venus that will take place on 5 and 6 June 2012, a phenomenon that will not be repeated for the next 105 years!

 On the afternoon of June 5, Venus will begin to pass between Earth and Sun, so it will become visible as a dark spot moving across the fiery solar disk.

 “For centuries, the Venus has been considered one of the highlights for astronomers,” said Claude Catala, head of the Paris Observatory.

 On the afternoon of June 5, the first phase of the transit will be observable in North America, Central America, and the northern part of South America.

 In Europe, the Middle East, and South Asia it will be possible to see only the final phase of the phenomenon just before the sunset of June 6.

 The only areas from which the transit will be visible for its entire duration are East Asia and Western Pacific.